TheNathannator/RB3-X360-Keyboard/README.md

 2. Extract the contents of the .zip into a new folder.
 3. Install the [ViGEmBus driver](https://github.com/ViGEm/ViGEmBus/releases/latest) if you wish to use Xbox 360 controller emulation.
 4. Install MIDI loopback software such as [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) if you wish to use MIDI output.

-## Research

-I have documented everything I know about the keyboard inputs in [a Markdown file included in this repo](doc/Xbox%20360%20Keyboard%20Inputs.md).
-For the most part everything should be correct, but there are a couple things missing or potentially incorrect.

 ## Similar Projects